xmake-io/xmake/README.md

 ####In the plans

-- Manage package and dependence
+- Manage package and dependencies
-- Download package automaticlly
+- Download package automatically
 - Create package repository for porting other third-party source codes, it's goal is that one people port it and many people shared.
 - Implement more plugins
 - Create more project file for IDE (.e.g vs, xcode ..)